 Specifically, we encourage CARB to expand the LCFS to include the natural gas storage and carrier systems, which in turn will accelerate decarbonization of the industrial sector and the power sector's critical baseload and peaking power plants covered under SB 100.
-An approach that covers all fossil natural gas use, which is the same approach under consideration in Canada, would build on the successful progress of the LCFS already and help to rapidly decarbonize all sectors of California's economy.
+An approach that covers all fossil natural gas use would build on the successful progress of the LCFS already and help to rapidly decarbonize all sectors of California's economy.